-This course precedes the Junior Seminar II course and is designed to begin the facilitation of the writing of the Senior Investigative Paper.
-It exposes students to mathematical research topics and mathematical presentation tools.
+This course will precede the Junior Seminar II course and is designed to begin the facilitation of the writing of the senior investigative paper.
+It will expose students to mathematical research topics and mathematical presentation tools.
+One contact hour each week.